Prevent Healthcare Data Breaches: A 12-Step Guide

 Bookmark frequently used sites instead of typing URLs.
 Check the address bar before entering credentials on any login page.
 Look for HTTPS and valid SSL certificates, though attackers increasingly use Let’s Encrypt for free certificates.
 Use password managers that auto-fill only on legitimate domains.
 Keep browser security features enabled, like Google Safe Browsing in Chrome or Website Typo Protection in Edge.

-Typosquatting is a social engineering attack where threat actors register domains that mimic legitimate websites using common typos, character substitutions, or TLD variations.
+Typosquatting is a social engineering attack where attackers register domains that mimic legitimate websites using common typos or character substitutions.
 When users accidentally visit these fake sites, attackers harvest credentials, distribute malware, or redirect traffic for ad fraud.
 Also called URL hijacking.

-Multi-layered defense works best: email security gateways with URL scanning, DNS filtering to block malicious domains, security awareness training, and compromised credential monitoring to detect when employee passwords appear in breach databases.
+Multi-layered defense works best: email security gateways with URL scanning, DNS filtering to block malicious domains, security awareness training, and compromised credential monitoring to detect when employee passwords show up on the dark web.
 No single control stops all phishing.
-Credential monitoring catches successful attacks before exploitation.
+Credential monitoring catches stolen passwords before attackers use them.

 In the US, the Anticybersquatting Consumer Protection Act (ACPA) allows trademark holders to sue for damages up to $100,000 per domain.
-Internationally, ICANN’s Uniform Domain-Name Dispute-Resolution Policy (UDRP) enables trademark holders to reclaim domains.
+Internationally, ICANN’s Uniform Domain-Name Dispute-Resolution Policy (UDRP) lets trademark holders reclaim domains.
 Facebook won a $2.8 million judgment against domain squatters using this legal framework.

 Register common misspellings, character substitutions, and alternative TLDs for your primary domain.
 Monitor certificate transparency logs for new certificates issued to similar domains.
 Use brand monitoring services to detect new registrations.
 File UDRP complaints or ACPA lawsuits against infringing domains.
 Consider joining ICANN’s Trademark Clearinghouse for early notification of similar domain registrations.